mattmaynes2/aria/reports/proposal/proposal.md

 ## Schedule

-We decided to break the iteraciton down based on what we can commit on week by week basis.
+The project has been broken down into several week long iterations.
+The focus of each iteration is to introduce a useful (demoable) feature to the system.
+By breaking the project into demoable iterations, we will be able to commit to a set of concrete goals on a weekly basis.
-This was so that we can commit to a set of objectives for each week with concerete goals.
+The emphasis on demoable increments will allow us to have a product that always in a working state.
-This will allow us to have a product that alwyas in a working state.
-This also provides a rough timeline for all developement of the system to achive the original use cases.
+Iterations have been grouped into largermilestones; each milestone marks the implementation of a complete use case.

 ### Iteration 1
 > October 5, 2016